hojin-koh/zsh-Skritt/README.md

 source "${0:a:h}/deps/zsh-Skritt/skritt" # where this library is stored
 ```

-`desc` variable is reserved for the description of the script, which is used in the auto-generated help message.
+`description` variable is reserved for the description of the script, which is used in the auto-generated help message.

 `main` function is the things to be actually run.